Keyboard shortcuts

 This verifies that injected faults produce monitor-visible invariant violations (for example, NoFaults violations), and that a gate configured to require zero violations fails accordingly.

-As of March 5, 2026, Aura includes telltale-lean-bridge as a workspace dependency and exposes it through aura-quint.
+As of April 1, 2026, Aura includes telltale-bridge as a workspace dependency and integrates it through aura-quint on the Telltale 10.0.0 public bridge/runtime model.

 This adds direct access to upstream Lean runner and equivalence utilities from the Telltale project.
 It provides explicit schema and version linkage with upstream bridge contracts for cross-tool consistency.
-It also creates a cleaner path for future migration of local bridge helpers to upstream bridge APIs.
+It also keeps Aura verification aligned with the same public capability/finalization/runtime-upgrade model used by production runtime code rather than a private compatibility layer.
+Read upstream docs/38_capability_model.md before debugging capability-driven admission, authoritative-read/finalization behavior, or runtime-upgrade proofs.

-The aura-quint crate re-exports the upstream crate as upstream_telltale_lean_bridge.
-Call aura_quint::upstream_telltale_lean_bridge_schema_version() to get the upstream schema version.
-CI lanes remain just ci-lean-quint-bridge and just ci-simulator-telltale-parity.
+Call aura_quint::upstream_telltale_bridge_schema_version() to get the upstream bridge schema version.
+CI lanes are just ci-telltale-bridge and just ci-simulator-telltale-parity.

 5) aura-testkit Lean verification API migration (March 5, 2026)